openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

 "A couple weeks into the LibreOffice project, and the room is really beginning to come together.
-Let™s try to summarize what™s been happening:
+Letâ€™s try to summarize whatâ€™s been happening: